A Reinforcement Learning Approach to the Orienteering Problem with Time Windows: Orienteering Problem with Time Windows

 \subsubsection{The Tourist Trip Design Problem Perspective}

 An OPTW instance can be interpreted as a TTDP instance, i.e. a particular tourist visiting a particular region.
-From this perspective a route can be thought of as a touristic tour, and the nodes as points of interest that the tourist might want to visit.
-Some of the parameters are instance-region specific and tourist invariant while others are not.
-Here we assume that a route's starting location $\mathrm{v}_1$, its starting time $T_{start}$ and ending time $T_{end}$, and scores of the points of interest are tourist dependent, while the coordinates of the points of interest, their opening and closing times, and duration of visit are tourist invariant.
-We use 3 different sets of benchmark instances (\cite{Vansteenwegen2011}, \cite{Gavalas2019}, see Section \ref{subsec:benchmark_instances}).
-Each benchmark instance can be interpreted as a particular tourist visiting a particular instance-region.
+From this perspective, a route can be considered a tourist tour, and the nodes will be points of interest that the tourist might want to visit.
+Some of the parameters are instance-region specific and tourist invariant, while others are not.
+Here, we assume that a route’s starting location $\mathrm{v}_1$, its starting time $T_{start}$ and ending time $T_{end}$, as well as the scores obtained by the different points of interest are tourist dependent, while the coordinates of the points of interest, their opening and closing times, and the duration of the visit are tourist invariant.
+We use 3 different sets of benchmark instances (\cite{Vansteenwegen2011}, \cite{Gavalas2019}, see Section \ref{subsec:benchmark_instances}).Each benchmark instance can be interpreted as a particular tourist visiting a particular instance-region.
 For each of these instances we can generate new tourists with some variability across the tourist-dependent parameters (see Section \ref{subsec:generated_instances} in Methods).
 We use these generated tourists or tourist-instance-regions to train, monitor, evaluate and validate our model.